Table of contents

 </html>

-Follow these steps in order to build from the source:
+Follow these steps to build from source:

-1. Download the MRZ Scanner JavaScript Edition source files from Github as a compressed folder (“Download ZIP” option).
+1. Download the source files from GitHub as a ZIP file (use the “Download ZIP” option).

 npm install